edgio-docs/edgio-docs/guides/applications/v7/performance/prefetching/prefetching_script_tag.md

 ---
-title: Prefetching with a Script Tag
+title: Manual Predictive Prefetching Setup
 ---

 Set up predictive prefetching by adding a script tag to all of your pages.